livefreensmart/moderation-guidelines/general.md

 **Note**: After pending the review, make sure you edit your entry on #i-am-on-it channel in our Discord.
 Edit the entry includes the contribution, add a *"pending"* word to the beginning.

+**Note**: Authors have 48 hours to fix/improve their post.
+If they don't do anything in 48 hours, you can hide the contribution.

 <img src="https://i.hizliresim.com/a1V6A7.png">